DoliCloud/DoliDroid/README.md

 ## DESCRIPTION
 This application is not a standalone program.
-It is a front end client to use a your online hosted instance of Dolibarr ERP & CRM software (Open-source web software to manage your business).
+It is a front end client to use a your online hosted instance of Dolibarr ERP & CRM software (Open-source web software to manage your business, see https://www.dolibarr.org).

 The advantage of DoliDroid are :
 - DoliDroid is not a duplicated code of Dolibarr for Android, but rewamps your Dolibarr web installation, so all your online existing features are supported by this application.
 This is also true for external modules features.